-We’re back with part 2 of a 3 part series of live episodes recorded at Procurement Summit in Berlin on 29 and 30 September 2021.
+We’re back with the final part of our 3-part series of live episodes recorded at Procurement Summit in Berlin on 29 and 30 September 2021.

 Each podcast features a different theme, focusing on some of the newer, less well-known startups who pitched and exhibited during the summit.
 This one looks at 3 solutions who are tackling the lucrative and under-served niche of digitsing services procurement.